 The new federal rules requires the suspension of routine or intentional purging, overwriting, re-using, deleting, or any other destruction of electronic information relevant to a dispute, including electronic information wherever it is stored.

 This electronic information must be preserved so that it can be retrieved - if necessary - at a later time.
 The information must be preserved in its original electronic form, so that all information contained within it, whether visible or not, is also available for inspection.

 When the Lone Star College System (the "System") "reasonably anticipates" litigation, through the receipt of notification or other information identifying the possibility of a lawsuit or upon the actual service of a summons and complaint ("notification"), the System must take actions to preserve all electronically stored information that may be relevant to the claim.

-As soon as practicable after notification, the System's General Counsel ("GC") will notify the Chief Technology Officer, and if applicable, the respective College President and Dean of Technology, as well as the individual(s) who may have firsthand knowledge and electronic records for the potential or actual claim.
+As soon as practicable after notification, the System's General Counsel ("GC") will notify the Chief Information Officer, and if applicable, the respective College President and the College OTS Director, as well as the individual(s) who may have firsthand knowledge and electronic records for the potential or actual claim.

-The Chief Technology Officer and the System's Information Technology Department will work with the local Dean of Technology to begin the central and local holds and preservation of electronic records, as appropriate.
+The Chief Information Officer and the System's Information Technology Department will work with the local College OTS Director to begin the central and local holds and preservation of electronic records, as appropriate.

-As soon as practicable, GC, the Chief Technology Officer, and local Dean of Technology will meet to discuss case and develop an initial course of action.
+As soon as practicable, GC, the Chief Information Officer, and local College OTS Director will meet to discuss case and develop an initial course of action.

 GC will meet with local representatives (involving Human Resources as appropriate) to discuss immediate needs, identify data unique to the case and to reiterate the need to preserve "paper" data as well.